Cross-Domain Multi-Task Learning for Sequential Sentence Classification in Research Papers: Introduction

 In this paper, we investigate these research questions and present the following contributions: (1)~We introduce a novel multi-task learning framework for sequential sentence classification.
-Comprehensive experimental results demonstrate that our multi-task learning approach successfully makes use of datasets from different scientific domains, with different annotation schemes, that contain abstracts or full papers.
-In particular, we outperform state-of-the-art approaches for full paper datasets significantly, while obtaining slightly better or equivalent results for datasets consisting of abstracts.
-(2)~Furthermore, we propose and evaluate an approach to semi-automatically identify semantically related classes from different annotation schemes and present an analysis of four annotation schemes.
+(2)~Furthermore, we propose and evaluate an approach to semi-automat\-ically identify semantically related classes from different annotation schemes and present an analysis of four annotation schemes.
 Based on the analysis, we suggest a domain-independent annotation scheme and compile a new dataset that enables to classify sentences in a domain-independent manner.
-(3)~Our proposed unified deep learning approach can handle both text types, abstracts or full papers, which differ noticeably in their structure.
+(3)~Our proposed unified deep learning approach can handle both text types, abstracts and full papers, despite their structural differences.
 (4)~To facilitate further research, we make our source code publicly available: \url{https://github.com/arthurbra/sequential-sentence-classification}.

+Comprehensive experimental results demonstrate that our multi-task learning approach successfully makes use of datasets from different scientific domains, with different annotation schemes, that contain abstracts or full papers.
+In particular, we outperform state-of-the-art approaches for full paper datasets significantly, while obtaining competitive results for datasets of abstracts.

 The remainder of the paper is organised as follows: Section 2 summarises related work on sentence classification in research papers and transfer learning in NLP.
 Our proposed approaches are presented in Section 3.
 The setup and results of our experimental evaluation are reported in Section 4 and 5, while Section 6 concludes the paper and outlines areas of future work.